AliceO2Group/VMCStepLogger/TMCReplay/README.md

 In that case the geometry construction is assumed to implemented by that environment's implementation of `TVirtualMCApplication`.
 Also, no stack is constructed automatically and it has to be constructed and passed by the user.

 Such a scenario is useful to evaluate the impact of parameter variation on hits or even digits.

-## Comparing 2 step files after a replay

-If you want to compare the original step file with the one derived from the replay go [here](../README.md#comparing-analysis-output).